OpenGenderTracking/globalnamedata/README.md

 ### Dependencies

-Any version of R 2.14 or greater should work for this project.
-Prior to 2.14 there were some differences in how R handles regular expressions but this may or may not impact the project materially.
-The project was built using R 2.15.2 in OS X.
+The project was built using R 2.15.2 in OS X. Any version of [R](http://www.r-project.org/) which is supported by the packages used should work but we recommend a relatively recent version.

 Because different governments store and expose their birth information in many different ways, Global Name Data depends on a variety of R packages for data import and handling.